dwrobel/flatcam/README.md

 - some PEP8 corrections
 - some code annotations to make it easier to navigate in the FlatCAMGUI.py
 - fixed exit FullScreen with Escape key
+- added a new menu category in the MenuBar named 'Objects'.
+It will hold the objects found in the Project tab.
+Useful when working in FullScreen

 3.10.2019